trxoy2/ChessEvaluator/instructions & answers/ReadMe.txt

 5. How many records that contain the letter A and the letter T in the domain name are considered to be malware & phishing✅
 ---SQL
 6. Output how many domains are in each type✅
 7. What percentage of each is the total table population?
-For example, phishing accounts for 20 % of types in the file.
+For example, phishing accounts for 20 % of types in the file.✅
-8. Rank and order each record based on the following scale
+8. Rank and order each record based on the following scale✅
 	a.
 Malware  = High
 	b.
 Defacement = Medium High
 	c.
 Phishing = Medium